Ark2000/PankuConsole/README.md

 And now you can type `player.hello("Jason")` in the REPL to call the function you have just defined.

+By default, all properties that start with `_` will be ignored by hinting system but you can still access them anyway.

 ## How to monitor an expression or add an expression button?